 - Advised Colbeck Capital Management on the structuring and formation of Colbeck Strategic Lending Fund II.

-Goodwin is highly active in the field of venture capital funds, with San Francisco-based Ian O’Donnell and Boston-based Thomas Beaudoin advising on internal management structuring, governance, and compensation issues for VC investors.
-The firm also has a strong formation practice that spans all levels of the market.
+Goodwin is highly active in the field of venture capital funds, with San Francisco-based Ian O’Donnell and Boston-based Thomas Beaudoin, who advises venture capital and private equity funds, venture capitalists and institutional investors in the US and around the world.
+The firm has a strong formation practice that spans all levels of the market.
 Paul Verbesey and John Ferguson head the team, from the Washington D.C and New York offices, respectively; both have a strong track record in the formation of a variety of funds.
 Verbesey is particularly recommended for clients which require shariah compliance advice, while Feguson is also active in the field of investment manager M&A. Former practice head David Watson, who operates out of the Boston office, is highly experienced in fund formation and regulatory work, with a client list that includes InTandem Capital Partners, Blue Vista Capital Management, and Turner Impact Capital, among others.
 Robert Fore is another key figure on the West Coast, particularly for venture capital fund formation.

 John Ferguson; Paul Verbesey